 Slide the baking paper/parchment with the pizza base, on a baking tray (cookie tray) or pizza stone, and bake at 220C/425F for 12-15 minutes, or until brown.

 To make the base really crispy and sturdy, flip the pizza over (onto baking paper/parchment) once the top has browned.

 Once cooked, remove from the oven and add all the toppings you like.
 Make sure any meat is already cooked as this time it goes back into the oven just to heat up the toppings and melt the cheese.
 Bake again at 220C/425F for 5 minutes.

 Fat Head pastry can also be made by replacing the almond meal/flour with 1/4 cup (4 tbsp) coconut flour.

 Nutrition panel is for base only as toppings will vary widely depending on what was added and how much.

-NUTRITION – wheat based pizza crust VS Fat Head Pizza base (in brackets)
+NUTRITION – wheat-based pizza crust VS Fat Head Pizza crust (in brackets)